MLXIO

 Professional GPU examples RTX Pro 4000 Blackwell SFF, RTX 2000 Ada Points toward workstation-style use cases.

-Consumer GPU example Low-profile RTX 5060 should also work Suggests gaming or general GPU acceleration may be in scope.
+Consumer GPU example Low-profile RTX 5060 should also work Suggests 400Hz gaming monitor use or general GPU acceleration may be in scope.

 Memory SO-DIMM DDR5 Space-saving choice despite the desktop CPU platform.